 Yesterday David Bowie accomplished the impossible, and proved through death that he is immortal.
 The world has refused to let him die and his many faces have been scattered across the web, while his name and memory are on everyone’s lips.
 And while he has been well covered in the media already, we just couldn’t help but write a little something on him.
 So here’s a few examples of Bowie’s foray into the world of advertising and business, as well his strangely accurate predictions around the future state of music.

 For the last 16 years, Serato has been at the forefront of DJ culture and technology.
 Its ground breaking Pitch ‘n Time time-stretching algorithm and flagship audio mixing software product Serato DJ are industry standards.
 Kanye West rapped about them on one of his tracks.
 Eminem did the same.
-And now it's releasing its first mass-consumer app, Serato Pyro, a music player that beat-matches and mixes song playlists.
-Chief executive AJ Bertanshaw explains the company's evolution—and its Kiwi approach to marketing.
+And now it’s releasing its first mass-consumer app, Serato Pyro, a music player that beat-matches and mixes song playlists.
+Chief executive AJ Bertanshaw explains the company’s evolution—and its Kiwi style marketing approach.

 As indicated by the proliferation of headphones fastened to the ears of runners and gym goers, a personal soundtrack has become something of a necessity for an exercise regime.
 Given this affiliation between music and exercise, organisations such as Beats by Dr Dre has released a plethora of ads featuring sports stars using its products.
 Similarly, Spotify has also been making moves into this space, developing playlists specifically targeted at those engaging in exercise.
 And now, the music streaming service has taken it one step further by launching a feature that plays tracks matched to the pace the runner is moving at.